 Where And When Can You Find Enoki Mushrooms?

-Wild Enoki mushrooms, as specified earlier, are found in Asian regions and especially China, Japan, Korea, and Vietnam.
-They grow in the stumps of several trees such as Chinese Hackberry or ash trees.
+Wild Enoki mushrooms, as specified earlier, grow in Asian regions and especially China, Japan, Korea, and Vietnam.
+They inhabit the stumps of several trees such as Chinese Hackberry or ash trees.

 How To Identify Enoki Mushrooms

-Commercially-farmed Enoki mushrooms are long and thin with a small cap.
+Enoki which have been commercially grown are long and thin with a small cap.
 Because they are grown in reduced light, they are white in color.
 The names for this commercial cultivar are the golden needle mushroom, the futu mushroom, the lily mushroom, and the seafood mushroom.
-In that they have variants, Enoki are similar to Shimeji mushrooms.
+In that they have variants, Enoki is similar to Shimeji mushrooms.

 Galerina marginata (commonly known as the Funeral bell or Deadly galerina) is the most common poisonous look-alike for Enoki.
 These mushrooms look similar from a distance to Enoki, but they grow mostly isolated in grassy areas and have brownish gills with rusty spore prints.

-Enoki mushrooms have been regarded as amongst the healthiest of mushrooms for thousands of years in Asia.
-Its benefits are said to include the following:-
+Enoki mushrooms have been regarded as amongst the healthiest of mushrooms for thousands of years in Asia and are freely available online.
+Their benefits are said to include the following:-

 - High nutritional value

-Enoki is a storehouse of nutrients, vitamins, minerals, antioxidants, proteins, and many phytochemicals; it is one of the most common remedy/tonics given to cancer patients in Asia.
+Enoki provide a storehouse of nutrients, vitamins, minerals, antioxidants, proteins, and many phytochemicals; it is one of the most common remedy/tonics given to cancer patients in Asia.